-One of the biggest value propositions of UET is that it lets you install one tag on your website to track multiple types of conversions.
-Once the UET tag tracking code is added to your website, Bing Ads can log page visits and any custom events (such as downloading a white paper, subscribing to a newsletter etc).
+One of the biggest value propositions of conversion tracking with UET is that the UET tag on your website can track multiple types of conversions.
+Once the UET tag tracking code is added to your website, Bing Ads can log page visits and any custom events (such as document downloads, signups for a newsletter, etc.).

 However, not all actions are created equal.
 You probably have a subset of actions that you consider more important to a successful advertising campaigns.
-These may include making purchases, filling out a lead form or watching a video.
+These may include making purchases, filling out a lead form, or watching a video.
 This is where conversion goals can help.
-Conversion goals allow you to specify which actions (recorded by UET) to count as conversions.
+Conversion goals allow you to specify which actions (as recorded by UET) to count as conversions.

-Count user visits to webpages that you define as conversions.
+Count user visits to specific webpages as conversions.

 Examples: Confirmation page after purchase, Thank you page after lead generation.

 Count every time someone stays on a website for longer than a certain amount of time as a conversion.

 Example: 10 minutes or longer spent on a blog or playing a game on the webpage.

 Count every time someone visits more than a specified number of pages on your website as a conversion.

 Example: 5 pages viewed on a support site or product catalog.